Shazam! Fury of the Gods

 Shazam is a fascinating part of the DCEU since he has Superman's talents, skills, and stature, but harbours a teenage boy's soul.
 As audiences keep this in mind, they may need to change their perceptions of this unique superhero.
 Billy Batson (Zachery Levi/Asher Angel) is an unassuming teen who lacks confidence as a saviour figure.
-Yet, his behemoth alters ego and does show promise even though he continues to process the realities of life through the mind of an angsty pubescent.
+Yet, his behemoth alter ego does show promise even though he continues to process the realities of life through the mind of an angsty pubescent.

 Since the release of the original chapter of this unlikely hero, Billy and his foster family has continued to serve the people of Philadelphia.
 Unfortunately, their methods have been representative of salvation by a band of high schoolers who fail to see the big picture of their powers.
 Despite saving many lives, their actions often lead to more destruction than the city can afford or encourage.
-As they try to work through how they can work together more effectively, these foster kids find out that a new threat to the world was unleashed when Billy broke the magic staff that gave his family their powers in half.
+As they try to work through how they can work together more effectively, these foster kids find out that a new threat to the world was unleashed when Billy broke the magic staff that gave his family their powers.
 The daughters of Atlas have entered the mortal world and have their eyes on universal domination.
 As Kalypso (Lucy Liu) and Hespera (Helen Mirren) wreak havoc on humanity, Shazam and his family must determine how they can stop these supernatural siblings before they destroy the world.

 It has been four years since the release of Shazam, but this new storyline begins where the last one left off.
 The critical difference between the two episodes is the development of the rest of Billy’s siblings' characters and how these children all adapt to holding onto these supernatural powers.
 A different experience to unveiling the Avengers or Justice League, since each personality is wrapped up in each child’s development.
 Think of this project as if it was a John Hughes superhero film, Breakfast Club meets the DCEU Bullies, hormones, overly emotional monologues, and sexual discovery occur while supervillains try to destroy the Earth.